evertrue/hashicorp-vault-cookbook/README.md

 [wrapper cookbook][2] which configures all the members of the Vault cluster.
 We provide an example [Vault Cluster cookbook][3] which utilizes our [Consul cookbook][4] for a highly-available storage solution for the cluster.
-Additionally, you can take a look at the [hashicorp-vault_tester cookbook](https://github.com/johnbellone/vault-cookbook/tree/master/test/cookbooks/hashicorp-vault_tester), as it is also a wrapper cookbook.
+Additionally, you can take a look at the [et_hashicorp-vault_tester cookbook](https://github.com/johnbellone/vault-cookbook/tree/master/test/cookbooks/et_hashicorp-vault_tester), as it is also a wrapper cookbook.

 The wrapper cookbook is necessary, due to the lack of a default value for `node['vault']['config']['backend']`, which is required by Vault, and is not set due to the potential for attribute merging to create a config with two backends (which will prevent Vault from working).